top of page

 I have some serious problems with Fire and bones with Tempe's insults and nicknames (e.g., Baboon Lips) and her comments on people's bodies.
 (I have similar criticisms of the last book.)
 It's clear to me that Tempe, standing in for Reichs, has a disdain for people who occupy larger bodies and aren't objectively beautiful.
 Nope.
 Just nope.

 Like the previous novel in the series, neither the crime nor the way case unfolds is particularly compelling or suspenseful.
 The book feels flat, as if Reichs has run out of ideas.
-Again there is so much filler in an already-short novel that it hardly feels like a Bones book at all.
+Again, there is so much filler in an already-short novel that it hardly feels like a Bones book at all.
 There is more detail about Tempe's personal belongings and what she eats for dinner than the actual story.

 Fire and bones is generally uninspiring and formulaic.
 The writing is also horrible.
 All those short, staccato (not) sentences charting Tempe's thoughts are hyperbolic nonsense and cringey.
 The constant inner dialogue is unnecessary, and adds nothing to the story.

-So, farewell, Tempe, I am sorry to say that I am breaking up with you.
+OK, rant over!
+Farewell, Tempe, I am sorry to say that I am breaking up with you.
 It was a fun ride while it lasted, but you've lost me as a once-loyal reader.
 Laterz!

 Rating: